 Software & Systems Security Seminar¶

 Be a venue for student presentations.
-Every student participating in the seminar will be required to lead at least one meeting during the semester.
 This may be a "formal" research presentation--ideally of a student's current work--or it may be an analysis of the research papers chosen for a seminar meeting.

 To participate in the seminar, please get on the seminar mailing list.
 Use Sympa to subscribe to s3sem.